AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

     for a detailed breakdown of some modern CNN architectures, which were referenced while designing the network for this problem.

+  - The CNN used in this report mostly resembles the [Network in Network](https://arxiv.org/abs/1312.4400) (NiN) architecture, which avoids using dense layers at the end.
+Instead, there are two 1x1 convolutions after each “main” convolution layer.
+These induce local non-linearities while avoiding large & computationally expensive dense layers in the network.

 #### Data prep

 Below are the additional data preparation steps needed to train our CNN model with Lightning.
-One advantage of CNNs is relatively fewer number of hyperparameters to optimize.
+One advantage of CNNs over most other NNs is relatively fewer number of hyperparameters to optimize.
 In this case, I only tuned the learning rate & learning rate decay with Optuna.
-Here we’ll load the best tune previously saved, [see here](https://github.com/AhmetZamanis/WeatherAnomalyDetectionClassification/blob/main/ScriptsClassification/2.4_CNN.py) for the code used.
+Here we’ll load the best tune previously saved, [see here](https://github.com/AhmetZamanis/WeatherAnomalyDetectionClassification/blob/main/ScriptsClassification/2.4_CNN.py) for the code used for hyperparameter tuning.

 <details>
 <summary>Show code to prepare data for CNN training</summary>